East High School (Des Moines, Iowa): Walker Annex

 Beginning with the 2008-2009 school year, freshman classes were moved to the Walker Annex, located one block away from the main campus.
 Freshmen attended physical education, chorus, band, and orchestra classes on the main campus, but attended their basic science, math, English, and history courses in the Walker building.
 In 2012, freshman classes were switched back to the main building.
-The Walker Annex is now used for students with academic and attendance issues.
+The Walker Annex is now used for students with academic and attendance issues and Boys' & Girls Club.

 Students

 As of the 2021-2022 school year, there were 2076 students enrolled at East High, making it the seventh largest public high school in Iowa.

 Enrollment

 Including some selected historic years for which data is available.

 Curriculum

-The school day is split into four periods of course instruction on an alternating A day/B day schedule.
-There are four lunches, over the period of two and one half hours.
-Students can earn an extra half of an hour of lunch for demonstrating proficiency on the Iowa Assessments.
+The school day is split into eight periods containing a mix of core academic subjects and electives.
+There are two lunches, each 45 minutes split between a first and second lunch depending on their 4th period's floor number.
+Students on the third or fourth floor have first lunch, while students on the first and second floor have second lunch.
 The school district requires that students take a number of core academic courses, if they wish to graduate and receive a diploma.
-This includes Social Studies, English, Mathematics, Science, Art, and Physical Education.
-The amount of academic credit needed to satisfy graduation requirements is determined by the school district.
+This includes Social Studies, English, Mathematics, Science, Art, and Physical Education, among other electives.

-All students are required by the district to enroll in four subject courses and a Physical Education course.
-However, the school compels Freshman and Sophomore students to schedule a full day of classes, to ensure satisfaction with district graduation requirements.
-Seniors have the option of having an "open period" during the first or last period of the school day.
-However, Juniors require parental permission to have an open period.
+The amount of academic credit needed to satisfy graduation requirements is determined by the school district and the state of Iowa.
+Usually, it is required to have four years of English, and three years of Science, Social Science, and math.
+Physical Education is required each year unless under a religious exempt.
+The school counselors compel Freshman and Sophomore students to schedule a full day of classes, to ensure satisfaction with district graduation requirements.
+Seniors and juniors have the option of having an "open period" during the school day.

-The district requires 2 semesters of Physical Education.
-Freshmen and Sophomores usually take their P.E. courses at the school.
-Juniors and Seniors have the option of taking alternative P.E. programs.
+Advanced learners have the opportunity to attend Central Academy, with an extended rigorous curriculum, while general students can attend Central Campus, with a focus on 21st century skills and hands-on learning.